The MneExperiment Pipeline

 By default, events are loaded from all stim channels; use this parameter to restrict events to one or several stim channels.

-a trigger that originally occurred 35.10 seconds into the recording will be shifted to 35.13.
-If the trigger delay differs between subjects, this attribute can also be a dictionary mapping subject names to shift values, e.g. trigger_shift = {'R0001': 0.02, 'R0002': 0.05, ...}
+Set this attribute to shift all trigger times by a constant (in seconds).
+For example, with trigger_shift = 0.03 a trigger that originally occurred 35.10 seconds into the recording will be shifted to 35.13.
+If the trigger delay differs between subjects, this attribute can also be a dictionary mapping subject names to shift values, e.g. trigger_shift = {'S001': 0.02, 'S002': 0.05, ...}.

 Pre-processing (raw)